mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

-# Monte Carlo Simulation support
+# Sensitivity Analysis support

 ## Overview

-Monte Carlo Simulation support consists of four primary user-facing elements:
+Sensitivity Analysis support consists of four primary user-facing elements:

 1. The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and